afnandamra/cookie-stand/README.md

-# LAB 09 - Add a form to the cookie stand project
+# LAB 10b - Finish the salmon cookie stand project

 ## Cookie Stand project

-This project is to make a website for aPat's Salmon Cookie Stand to calculate how many cookies will he need to make daily.
+This project is to make a website for Pat's Salmon Cookie Stand to calculate how many cookies will he need to make daily.

 ### Author: Afnan Damra